 OH OMEN

 Clarice Lispector, Água Viva, 1973

+How do protection and resistance take form in vulnerable processes?
+Change is inevitable, but we can ask ourselves how we respond when cycles older than timekeeping itself continue to be put under pressure by ideologies of accumulation and expanded control.
 Madelen Isa Lindgren approaches going forward by looking towards aspects of the past.
 She explores how Earth’s recurrent shifts can be understood as value systems that we once were more in tune with.
 Her studies of transitional phases in both nature and culture are brought into her sculptures, where they are materially processed.
-She refers to them as part of locating where one is in the landscape of time.
+She refers to them as parts of a sculptural journal – observations that are transferred and transformed into spatial shapes.

-Text written by Marthe Yung Mee Hansen
+Text by Marthe Yung Mee Hansen

+OH OMEN